Health Care

 Republican leaders introduced their “repeal and replace” legislation in the U.S. House of Representatives Monday evening.
 With most media attention focused on President Trump’s unsubstantiated and provocative charges of wire tapping against President Obama most of America first heard of the proposed legislation this morning.
 President Trump weighed in via Twitter this morning:

 Mr. Speaker, I rise to address underage drinking, a public health and safety issue that is often lost in the pile of other stories in our 24-hour news cycle.
+Back in 2005, the Federal Trade Commission initiated a consumer education program to reduce underage drinking called ‘‘We Don’t Serve Teens.’’
+It is a valuable resource to raise awareness among parents, educators, and other adults that furnishing alcohol to minors is illegal and irresponsible.

 Mr. Speaker, every year people all over the country acknowledge National Recovery Month.
 National Recovery Month recognizes the many thousands of individuals who have successfully recovered from substance use and abuse.
 There are millions of people at 12 step classes, Alcoholics Anonymous, and other recovery programs meeting every hour of the day and every day of the week.
+It reminds me of what Henry David Thoreau said, ‘‘I know of no more encouraging fact than the unquestionable ability of man [person] to elevate his life by a conscious endeavor’’.

 Mr. Speaker, I would much rather be discussing a bill that would get automatic and semiautomatic weapons out of our lives.
 Nevertheless, I strongly oppose H.R.
 1270.
 This bill gives advantage to the most secure in our country at the expense of the vulnerable.
 If you really look at it, it is kind of Robin Hood health care in reverse.